mpanunto/PanunTools/docs/README_MarkupToFeatureClass.md

 # Markup to Feature Class

 This tool converts a ArcGIS Field Maps .markup file to GDB feature classes.
-It any attribute fields available in the .markup file (color, note, etc) are preserved in the output feature classes.
+Any attribute fields available in the .markup file (color, note, etc) are preserved in the output feature classes.

 ### User Inputs